epcpower/epcpower.github.io/sunspec.md

 - On Mac, Linux, or Unix: `env/bin/python Pysunspec_demo.py --invert-hw-enable --serial-port /dev/ttyUSB0`
 (use correct serial port number for your system)

+## Other useful debugging tools
+- QModbus is an open-source, cross-platform Modbus RTU and TCP master/client with an easy to use GUI.
+The latest release is available on [Github](https://github.com/ed-chemnitz/qmodbus/releases).
+- [MinimalModbus](https://minimalmodbus.readthedocs.io/en/master/) is a command-line tool for Modbus RTU.
+- [Wireshark](https://www.wireshark.org/) is an open-source, cross-platform network analyzer that can log, filter and parse Modbus TCP traffic.
+- [IO Ninja](http://ioninja.com/downloads.html) is a cross-platform network monitor and sniffer that can capture both Modbus RTU and Modbus TCP traffic.
+A free evaluation version is available for download.
+[Here is a video](https://www.youtube.com/watch?v=i5TitGHQtjg) demonstrating how to setup the Modbus RTU analyzer functionality in IO Ninja.
 # Model documentation
 TBD